material-motion/material-motion/specifications/directors.md

       runtime.commit(transaction)
     }

-The Director now owns a function called `transact`.
-The Director can use this method to commit new Plans to the Runtime in a safe manner.
+The Director can start a new transaction by invoking `transact`.

 A classic example is a Director that is responding to gesture recognition events.
 Consider the following pseudo-code: